 The answer is clear.
 Low self esteem at a deeper level certainly leads to overt disturbances in behavior.
 You are now seeing the problem from its root, not just its surface.

-What is the Connection between Behavior Problems and Low Self Esteem?
+What Is The Connection Between Behavioural Problems And Low Self Esteem?

 There are two ways in which behavior problems could be connected to low self esteem.